Jovan Nenad: Military career

 In the Battle of Mohács on 29 August 1526, the Ottoman Empire destroyed the army of Hungarian-Czech King Louis Jagellion, who was killed on the battlefield.
-After this battle, the Kingdom of Hungary became divided in three parts: Royal Hungary in the north and west became a Habsburg province, Transylvania in the east became an independent state, while the former central and southern parts of the Kingdom of Hungary were absorbed by the Ottoman Empire.
 As King Louis had no children, Hungary was divided into two parties: one elected John Zápolya, a respected Hungarian noble, while the other declared for the King of Hungary a Habsburg, Ferdinand, Louis' brother-in-law.
+This led to a tri-partite struggle for control of Hungary between Ferdinand, Zapolya, and the Ottomans.
 A part of this struggle was the leader of Serb mercenaries, Jovan Nenad.

 Right after Mohács, Jovan Nenad appeared between Tisza and Danube as a leader of a Serb regiment.
 He quickly drove the Ottomans from Bačka and parts of Banat and Syrmia, which he then ruled independently.
-At first he sided with the Zapolyai, however, after the Hungarian nobility of Bačka estranged him from John Zápolya (who also refused to acknowledge Nenad's territory), he decided to support the Habsburg pretender, Ferdinand, in the beginning of 1527.
+At first he sided with the Zapolyai, but after the Hungarian nobility of Bačka estranged him from John Zápolya, who also refused to acknowledge Nenad's territory, he decided to support the Habsburg pretender, Ferdinand, in the beginning of 1527.
 The conflict with the Hungarian nobility arose when Hungarian refugees were refused to return to their rightful properties in Bačka, which Nenad saw as his.
 With his forces he continued to pillage Hungarian estates and villages and terrorized the Hungarian population.
-This turned against him not just the Hungarian nobility but villagers and peasants as well.
+This turned against him not just the Hungarian nobility but the villagers and peasants as well.

-He named Radoslav Čelnik the general commander of his army, while his emissaries to foreign rulers were Fabijan Literat, a Franciscan from Ilok, Ivan Dolić, the castellan of Bač from Irig.
+He named Radoslav Čelnik the general commander of his army, while his emissaries to foreign rulers were Fabijan Literat, a Franciscan from Ilok, and Ivan Dolić, the castellan of Bač from Irig.
 His treasurer and palatine was Subota Vrlić from Jagodina.
-Besides his main army, he also organized a personal guard numbering 600 soldiers.
-His army grew by drawing Serbs from Ottoman territory, Vlachs from Banat and Transylvania, and also some Roman Catholics, and by the beginning of 1527, it numbered around 15,000 men.
+Besides his main army, he also organized a personal guard numbering 600 soldiers who served at his quasi-court in Subotica.
+His army grew by drawing Serbs from Ottoman territory, Vlachs from Banat and Transylvania, and also some Roman Catholics; by the beginning of 1527, it numbered around 15,000 men.
 It is believed that the cooperation of Orthodox and Catholic Slavs was the key of his later success.
-By the time of the reign of Jovan Nenad, Serbs had already considerable populations in the southern Pannonian Plain, most notably in the Danube and Tisa regions (a region commonly known as "Rascia").
+At that time, there were considerable numbers of Serbs living in the southern Pannonian Plain, most notably in the Danube and Tisa regions (a region commonly known as "Rascia").